MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

     - There is no support for UDP, no L3/4 filtering support, and standard ports are assumed for HTTP/S traffic.
 - Only FQDN-based filtering is currently supported.
 URL based filtering isn't yet supported.
 - "Remote Network" or "Branch" connectivity scenarios aren't supported.
-- Users are'nt allowed to block access to all websites by default.
+- Users aren't allowed to block access to all websites by default.

 ## Troubleshooting